-Oil prices jump on fears of Iranian retaliation against US
+Deadly attack by US on Iranian general rattles energy market

 Launching attacks that can’t be easily linked back to Iran limits the chances of direct retaliation.

 However, Iran has directly targeted tankers.
-This year it seized a British-flagged tanker, the Stena Impero, for several weeks.
+This year it seized a British-flagged tanker, the Stena Impero, on July 19 in the Strait of Hormuz.
 And it has shot down a U.S. military drone.

+“The factors in the market pushing oil prices higher are based on the view that Iranian authorities collectively, or the Islamic Revolutionary Guard Corps, independently, could potentially take retaliatory actions that increase the likelihood of supply disruption in the Middle East,”said Edward Morse, an analyst with Citi.
+“Hypothetical scenarios of retaliatory actions might include targeted attacks on oil facilities in the Gulf area, whether in Iraq where there are Western/American firms investing in new production, or elsewhere; attacks on pipeline oil flows or shipping through either the Strait of Hormuz or the Red Sea; or even surrogate attacks from Lebanon on Israel or from Yemen on Gulf countries, not necessarily targeting oil, but resulting in retaliatory actions on Iran.”

+Morse said international benchmark crude, which has been hovering around $60 per barrel all summer, could push past $70 “in short order.”

 About 80% of the crude oil that travels through the Strait of Hormuz goes to countries in Asia, including China, Japan, India and South Korea.